 Sharing and learning from each other

-To make sure that pilots and early adopters are sharing what is working for them and learning from each other a community of practice has been set up.
+To make sure that pilots, early adopters and wave 3 areas are sharing what is working for them and learning from each other a community of practice has been set up linked to the NHS Futures Platform.

-An external organisation is being appointed to evaluate and learn what works well where and to measure the impact of introducing Keyworking.
-This will involve listening to the families, children and young people who experience Keyworking and understanding the impact it has had on their lives.
+An external organisation has been appointed to evaluate the impact of introducing keyworking.
+This will involve listening to the families, children and young people who experience keyworking and understanding the impact it has had on their lives.